uber-archive/coding-challenge-tools/README.md

 1. **Full-stack**: include both front-end and back-end.
 2. **Back-end track**: include a minimal front-end.
-Write, document and test test your API as if it will be used by other services and front-ends.
+Write, document and test your API as if it will be used by other services and front-ends.
 3. **Front-end track**: include a minimal back-end, or use the data service directly.
 Focus on making the interface as polished as possible.